Check if you're eligible for PIP

 - the UK, Ireland, Channel Islands or Isle of Man is your main home and you plan to stay - this is known as being ‘habitually resident’

 - you’ve lived in England, Scotland or Wales for 2 out of the last 3 years - this is called the ‘past presence test’

 Check if you’re habitually resident

 It’s best to check if you’re habitually resident first.
 You’ll then need to show you can pass the past presence test.

 If you have a visa that says “no recourse to public funds” or you’re subject to immigration control, your immigration status could be at risk if you apply for benefits.
 Contact your local Citizens Advice in England and Wales or in Scotland to get advice.

 If you’re not eligible for PIP

-You may be eligible for Attendance Allowance or Employment and Support Allowance, or other help.
+You may be eligible for Attendance Allowance, Employment and Support Allowance or Universal Credit.